 Drug information provided by: Micromedex

 You should not receive this medicine if you are pregnant.
 Using this medicine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant.
-If you think you have become pregnant while using the medicine, tell your doctor right away.
+Use an effective form of birth control to keep from getting pregnant during and after treatment.
+If you think you or your sexual partner have become pregnant while using the medicine, tell your doctor right away.

-This medication can cause serious heart rhythm problems and heart arrhythmias.
-Your doctor will monitor you during therapy to assess for heart rhythm problems.
+This medicine can cause serious heart rhythm problems and heart arrhythmias.
+Your doctor will monitor you during treatment to assess for heart rhythm problems.
 Talk to your doctor if you have concerns about this.